privatenumber/vue-vnode-syringe/README.md

 # :syringe: vNode Syringe <a href="https://npm.im/vue-vnode-syringe"><img src="https://badgen.net/npm/v/vue-vnode-syringe"></a> <a href="https://npm.im/vue-vnode-syringe"><img src="https://badgen.net/npm/dm/vue-vnode-syringe"></a> <a href="https://packagephobia.now.sh/result?p=vue-vnode-syringe"><img src="https://packagephobia.now.sh/badge?p=vue-vnode-syringe"></a>
 > 🧬 Mutate your vNodes with vNode Syringe 💉

-- If the attribute or event listener already exists, it will not be overwritten
-  - `.merge` modifier to merge
-  - `.overwrite` modifier to overwrite

-- classes will be merged with `&`
-- styles will be merged (even static styles)
-- Attributes will be added but not be overwritten unless `!` is used
-- merge event listners?

 ## :rocket: Quick setup
 #### Install
 ```sh